-- Players can use ink or paint as identifying markings on their bats.
-All markings must be placed on the end knob of the bat.
-Markings on the barrel or handle of the bat is not permitted.
+- Players can use ink or paint as identifying markings on their bats, but these markings must be placed on the end knob of the bat.
+Markings on the barrel or handle of the bat are not allowed.

-Metal cleats are prohibited.
+- Metal cleats are not allowed.

-AMSPL will use the Hot Dot optic ball.
+- AMSPL will use the Hot Dot optic ball.

 Rain Out Policy

-Due to the difficulties in notifying players of rain cancellations in advance of a game, decisions regarding cancellation are made by the team captains at the ballpark prior to or during the game unless the games have been previously cancelled by the AMSPL executive earlier in the day.
+- Decisions regarding game cancellations due to rain are made by the team captains at the ballpark prior to or during the game, unless the games have been previously cancelled by the AMSPL executive earlier in the day.